logisparte/kano/docs/README.md

 ### Tasks

-Define any task your development workflow requires in `.kano/tasks`.
-Then, to run a task:
+Define any task required by the project's development workflow in `.kano/tasks`.
+Then, to run a
+task:

 ```shell
 kano TASK_NAME